 Spring is an ideal time for almost all types of indoor and outdoor activities that are appropriate for the warmer months.
 You might want to wait until the weather warms up in mid- and late spring before venturing out to the beaches in the southern states.
-If you are in the North or western Australia, the hotter temperatures work well for trips to the beach along the Queensland coast and Great Barrier Reef.
+If you are in the North or Western Australia, the hotter temperatures work well for trips to the beach along the Queensland coast and the Great Barrier Reef.

 Interestingly, there is not an Australian public holiday celebrated nationally on the same day in the spring season.

 Labor Day is in October in the Australian Capital Territory, New South Wales, and South Australia.
 Meanwhile, other Australian states and the Northern Territory celebrate Labor Day or its equivalent in other seasons.

 The Queen's Birthday holiday in honor of Queen Elizabeth II takes place in the spring in Western Australia but in winter in other states and major mainland territories.
 In actuality, her birthday is April 21.